Craft Beers in Nagoya

 The Japanese beer market has traditionally been dominated by the big breweries such as Asahi, Kirin, Yebisu, Sapporo, etc. but since a law change a few years ago, there have been literally hundreds of microbreweries and bars popping up all over Japan.

 Whether you are in Tokyo, Osaka or smaller cities across the country, you should be able to find a craft beer bar close by.
-If Nagoya is a city on your itinerary during your stay and you fancy a good beer, why not try some of the bars listed below that specialise in craft beer.
+If Nagoya is a city on your itinerary during your stay and you fancy a good beer, why not try some of the bars listed below that specialize in craft beer.

 Y-Market is one of the more famous Craft Beer restaurants in Nagoya, with the establishment brewing its own beers downstairs assuring that all their beers are extremely fresh.